Discovering...

 Cons: Environmental pollution from chromium waste, potential skin irritation, colors can fade unevenly, lacks the character of natural dyes

 Use these tests in any leather shop to determine whether a product is worth the price.
-Knowledge is the best defense against overpriced or fake goods.
+Knowledge is the best defense against overpriced or synthetic goods.

 Pass: Natural, earthy scent.
 Vegetable-tanned leather has a slightly sweet, woody aroma.
 Well-finished leather smells faintly of conditioning oils.